Call for Papers

 Material Matters: It’s In the Details

-Material Culture has increasingly been accepted by historians as a tool that widens and enriches their scholarship of historical events.
+Material Culture has increasingly been accepted by historians as a tool that widens and enriches scholarship of historical events.
 The survival of objects from events and individuals for which no written sources survive provides an entry into lives and experiences otherwise lost to history.
 From a military point of view, material culture is especially important.
-Despite the literacy of a surprising number of European and American soldiers from the 18th century, artifacts associated with them provide important perspectives into their experiences with the military.
+Despite the literacy of a surprising number of European and American soldiers from the 18th century, artifacts associated with them provide important perspectives into the military experience.
 Their interaction with objects that crossed from civilian to military realms as well as their engagement with items made specifically for military purposes all provide important opportunities to deepen our understanding of people’s experiences of warfare in the long 18th century.

 Papers may engage but are not limited to: